 - Digital Humanities

-His current research very interdisciplinary in nature and ranges from computer science to political science.
-Some of his research efforts are focused on natural language processing (NLP) and multimodal machine learning, particularly applied, although not exclusively, to argumentation mining.
-Argumentation mining is a field of computer science that aims at extracting and analysing arguments from natural dialogue.
+Dr Mestre's current research very interdisciplinary in nature and ranges from computer science to political science.
+Some of his research efforts are focused on natural language processing (NLP) and multimodal machine learning, particularly applied, although not exclusively, to argumentation mining (the field of computer science that aims at extracting and analysing arguments from natural dialogue).
+In general, he focuses on the study and application of multimodal methodologies within the text-as-data, image-as-data and audio-as-data paradigms in political science research.
 His previous works have tackled the classification of arguments from presidential debates using audio-textual information, and he has developed datasets for this purpose.

-He is interested in the ethical and social implications of emergent technologies, as well as their public co-governance.
-For instance, his PhD research was focused on the development of bio-hybrid robotics (small bio-actuators composed of lab-grown muscle tissue that can move thanks to its contractions) and he is now concerned about the social implications of this technology, its governance and regulatory aspects.
-Currently, he is studying the biases and ethical aspects of novel machine learning technologies like large language models (LLM), and the social critiques around them.
+He is interested in the ethical and social implications of emergent technologies, as well as their public co-governance and co-design.
+He's the PI of the ESRC New Investigator award "A framework for research, governance and application of bio-hybrid robotics", where he studies responsible research and innovation of this emergent technology, which was the focus of his PhD.
+He is also currently studying the biases and ethical aspects of novel artificial intelligence technologies like large language models (LLMs), and the social critiques around them.

 Finally, his interdisciplinary research bridges to other fields, like biomedical engineering, environmental science or digital humanities.
-He works in projects detecting and classifying maritime events from distributed acoustic sensing (DAS) systems using multimodal machine learning in collaboration with the National Oceanography Institute (NOC) and the detection and classification of sea pens in seafloor footage in collaboration with the Centre for Environment, Fisheries and Aquaculture Science (Cefas).
-He is currently PI of a University-funded project in digital humanities around multimodal machine learning and interactivity in an immersive space.
+He works in projects detecting and classifying maritime events from distributed acoustic sensing (DAS) systems using multimodal machine learning in collaboration with the National Oceanography Institute (NOC).
+He is also PI of smaller projects in digital humanities around multimodal machine learning and interactivity in an immersive space and multimodal argumentation mining.